Help for Individuals & Families affected by COVID-19

 What if my case is denied?

-There are several reasons why cases may get denied:
+There are two significant reasons why cases may get denied:

 - The documentation submitted is not appropriate or clear and, after several attempts, we could not determine eligibility.

 However, 211 has access to or knowledge about multiple funds in our community that may help.
-If you do not qualify for the COVID Cares Fund, we will attempt to work with one of our other funds to help you.
+If you do not qualify for the Pinellas CARES Fund, we will attempt to work with one of our other funds to help you.
 If your case is not approved, we will let you know how to fix the situation in future requests.

 What else can I do for my family?